 Most Yohimbe products don’t specify how much yohimbine they contain.
 The amount may vary a lot among products, according to a 2015 analysis of 49 brands of supplements labeled as containing yohimbe or yohimbine for sale in the U.S. Some of the yohimbine was either synthetic or from highly processed plant extract.
 Most of the supplements did not provide information about known side effects or potential health risks.

 Class Action Alleges GNC Sold Amphetamine-Laced Dietary Supplements

 A Class Action Lawsuit (PDF) has been filed against GNC and Grenade USA by a man who claims he almost died after taking a yohimbe-containing dietary supplement called “Grenade – Thermo Detonator.”
 Plaintiff Jay Rossi alleges that he purchased the supplement from GNC in 2017, and it “almost killed him” because it was laced with “amphetamines or an amphetamine-type substance,” including “dangerous amounts of Yohimbe Bark extract or, alternatively, bitter orange extract.”

 The lawsuit is Jay Rossi vs. General Nutrition Corp. and Grenade USA, LLC.
 Case No. 1:19-cv-01417.
 U.S. District Court, Northern District of Illinois.

 Do I Have a Yohimbe Lawsuit?

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in yohimbe Lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Yohimbe Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.